gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/check-proper-type.md

 # check-proper-type

-A type artifact doesn’t have proper type information.
+A type artifact does not have proper type information.

-The message's severity is `Info` but may be raised to `Error` in the SQL, SAP HANA, and OData backends.
+The message's severity is `Info` but may be raised to `Error` in the SQL, HANA and OData backends.
 These backends require types to have type information.
-Otherwise they aren’t able to render elements that use this type (for example, to SQL columns).
+Otherwise they are not able to render elements that use this type (e.g. to SQL columns).

-This message affects CSN input and shouldn’t appear if CDL input is used.
+This message affects CSN input and should not appear if CDL input is used.

 ## Example

-Erroneous code example:
+Erroneous code example

 ```json
 {